Get answers to common questions around compatibility, installation, and support for Windows 10 Enterprise.

 Drivers and compatibility

 Where can I find drivers for my devices for Windows 10 Enterprise?

-For many devices, drivers will be automatically installed in Windows 10 and there will be no need for additional action.
+For many devices, drivers will be automatically installed in Windows 10 and there will be no need for further action.

 - For some devices, Windows 10 may be unable to install drivers that are required for operation.
-If your device drivers are not automatically installed, visit the manufacturer’s support website for your device to download and manually install the drivers.
-If Windows 10 drivers are not available, the most up-to-date drivers for Windows 8.1 will often work in Windows 10.
+If your device drivers aren't automatically installed, visit the manufacturer's support website for your device to download and manually install the drivers.
+If Windows 10 drivers aren't available, the most up-to-date drivers for Windows 8.1 will often work in Windows 10.

 Where can I find out if an application or device is compatible with Windows 10?